 Most students who elect to do Honors find it a challenging and rewarding experience.
 Success depends on starting early, working steadily and consistently, and meeting regularly with your Honors Thesis Advisor.

-For graduating Honors students there is an Honors Ceremony at the end of Fall and Spring terms in which you receive your Honors medal, walk across the stage, shake the Dean’s hand, and enjoy a brunch provided for you, your parents, and friends.
+For graduating Honors students there is an Honors Ceremony at the end of Fall and Spring terms, during which you receive your Honors medal, walk across the stage, shake the Dean’s hand, and enjoy a brunch provided for you, your parents, and friends.

 Information about the University of Colorado-Boulder Honors Program can be found at the Honors Program website .
-This site provides guidelines and requirements, frequently asked questions, application packet, graduation deadlines and thesis guidelines.
+This site provides guidelines and requirements, frequently asked questions, application information, graduation deadlines and thesis guidelines.